Cocaine addiction : theory, research, and treatment.

 G Health and disease > State of health > Physical health

-HJ Treatment method > AOD disorder treatment method > AOD disorder drug therapy
+HJ Treatment method > Drugs and alcohol disorder treatment method > Drugs and alcohol disorder drug therapy

 HJ Treatment method > Behaviour therapy